 YON – This is my dive guide, Yon who was excellent at finding turtles, mantas, and a cornucopia of other marine life that I might have otherwise missed.
 The crew handled everything including setting up our gear and changing our tanks between dives.
-The all-day dive trip which included equipment, lunch, and three dives was a mere $106.00.
+The all-day dive trip which included equipment, breakfast, lunch, and three dives was a mere $106.00.

 THE SKIPPER GUIDES US OUT OF THE HARBOR PAST SMALL ISLANDS

 It’s a two hour trip to our first dive site, so there’s a place up top with mattresses to catch up on sleep.

 THE TRAVEL ZEALOT IS READY FOR SOME EPIC DIVING

 I left my camera behind on the first dive.
 The abundance of corals and the pristine nature of the reef system was astounding.
 It was nice a joyous experience to wash the bad taste left in my mouth from last year’s diving debacle.
 I’ll be returning to that incredible ecosystem again with camera in hand to show you that there are still places on earth that still harbor vast quantities of healthy coral with marine life galore.